|Important Dates (2018)|

 Selection Process and Prizes

-The first round of the competition will take place at the conference and will evaluate the research during a poster presentation.
-Based on the results from the poster session, the judges will select students to advance to the second round of the competition.
-During the second round each student gives a short presentation of their research, followed by a question and answer period.
-The judges will evaluate the presentations and select the top three winners in each category (undergraduate and graduate).
+The first round of the competition will take place at the conference and will evaluate the research during a brief oral presentation.
+During the second round of the competition, participants will be evaluated based on presentation of their research posters during the SRC poster session.
+The judges will evaluate the research talks and poster presentations and select the top three winners in each category (undergraduate and graduate).

 The top three winners receive prizes of US $500, US $300, and US $200, respectively.
 All winners also receive an award medal and a two-year complimentary ACM membership with a subscription to ACM’s Digital Library.
 Winners will be recognized during the conference.
 After the conference, the winners from each category will advance to the ACM SRC Grand Finals, where all SIG conference contest winners are evaluated.